Freezing rain warning issued for Edmonton region, parts of northern Alberta | CBC News

 Freezing rain warning issued for Edmonton region, parts of northern Alberta

-Special weather statement for freezing rain risk in effect in other areas

-Drivers in many parts of central Alberta should prepare for a slippery commute on Wednesday.
+Drivers in many parts of central Alberta are contending with a slippery commute this morning as freezing rain leaves local roads and highways slick with black ice.

-Environment Canada issued a freezing rain warning Tuesday night for the Edmonton region, as well as other communities in central and northern Alberta.
+Freezing rain warnings issued by Environment Canada Tuesday evening remain in effect for the Edmonton region, as well as other communities in central and northern Alberta.

-"An area of freezing rain will continue to progress east," says the warning from Environment Canada issued around 11 p.m.
-"The freezing rain threat will end later tonight for western Alberta and by early morning for areas near Edmonton.
+As of Wednesday morning, roads and highways in the Edmonton region were caked with ice.
+In a post to Twitter around 7 a.m., Alberta 511 cautioned that many highways were covered in ice and snow with poor visibility in many areas.

 - City of Edmonton - St. Albert - Sherwood Park